mono/website/docs/gui/gtksharp/new-in-version-2x.md

 The old Gtk Combo widget was long a sore point for developers.
 The new ComboBox widgets utilize the power of the Tree/List Model API and provide a nice clean look.

-See the API here: [http:/monodoc/T:Gtk.ComboBox Gtk.ComboBox].
+See the API here: [Gtk.ComboBox](http://docs.go-mono.com/index.aspx?link=T:Gtk.ComboBox).

 ### FileChooser